Has there been a paradigm shift in the balance between Thinking and Feeling?

 So how do these infectious ideas relate to Personality Type and especially to the bipolar mental faculties of Thinking and Feeling derived from the theories of Swiss psychiatrist and psychoanalyst Carl Jung?

 Jung’s typology of personality was expanded by Isabel Myers who created the Myers-Briggs Type Indicator (MBTI) instrument to objectively measure Jung’s personality types.
-Experience from millions of administrations of the MBTI has resulted in a richer understanding of the similarities and differences among the 16 personality types.
-Myers herself elaborated on these differences in her seminal book “Gifts Differing.”
-Her thesis confronted the concept of traditional psychological thought of there being a single benchmark of a normal personality.
-Rather she posited that there are 16 versions of normal personality development and that each of these variations have somewhat different but equally valuable gifts to offer humanity.
+Myers’ extension of Jung’s theory challenged traditional psychological thought: the idea of benchmark of a normal personality.
+Rather she posited that there are 16 versions of normal personality development (and thus 16 personality types).
 Eight of the 16 personality types have Feeling as the primary mental judgment faculty and eight have Thinking as the primary judgment mechanism.